abdalah/abdalah.github.io_archived/_posts/2015-12-15-Racial-Segregation-in-Ohio-Today.md

 <!--/html_preserve-->

 This map shows a clear divide between Cuyahoga blocks.
 Cuyahoga is not an exception to this either.
 You find this pattern in most cities.
 I have no idea what is causes this, but this is an important topic which people should be talking about.
-Why are people so segregated and is this a problem that needs to be fixed?
+Research has shown that this is going on everywhere and now we need to ask ourselves three important questions.
+Why are people so segregated?
+What problems migt this be causing?
+What solutions do we have to fix this?